 VI.
-CONCLUSION
+Conclusion

 This paper tests the impact of immigration on Portuguese intra-industry trade.
 Immigrants express knowledge spillovers that can reduce information costs for economic agents.
 The empirical results indicate that this reduction in trade transaction costs is an important variable in the determinants of all trade.
-Our findings suggest that immigration leads to the reduction of trade transaction costs, and increases all types of intra-industry trade i, as well as exports and imports.
-Comparing our results with those of Blanes (2005), we note that both found a positive relationship between immigration and IIT.
+Our findings suggest that immigration leads to the reduction of trade transaction costs, and increases all types of intra-industry trade, as well as exports and imports.
+Comparing our static results with those of Blanes (2005), we note that both found a positive relationship between immigration and IIT.
+However, our results show that this positive effect applied for the two types of IIT (HIIT and VIIT).
+The dynamic panel data analysis also confirmed this positive relationship.

 Although further research should be carried out into this subject, especially the relation between economic theory and international migration, considering the immigrants' different skills (see Borjas, 1999; Peixoto, 2001), this paper makes some new contributions.
 First, the paper examines the impact of immigration on all trade flows: exports, imports and intra-industry trade, by types.
-Second, the results permit us to conclude that immigration could be a vehicle that contributes to the decrease of trade transaction costs and could stimulate Portuguese trade.
-Third, the results suggest that the additional information brought by immigrants is equally relevant to consumer goods and producer goods.
+Second, the dynamic panel data analysis providing more reliable results confirms the main static panel data findings, in particular, the positive effect on exports.
+Third, the results permit us to conclude that immigration could be a vehicle that contributes to the decrease of trade transaction costs and could stimulate Portuguese trade.
+Fourth, the results suggest that the additional information brought by immigrants is equally relevant to consumer goods and producer goods.
 The positive effect on exports and imports confirm this hypothesis.
-Fourth, some of the control variables, such as relative factor endowments and distance, are found to be statistically significant and the results are more robust with the introduction of these country-specific characteristics variables.
-Fifth, the paper introduces cultural ties (common culture) and neighborhood as proxies for trade transaction costs.
+In the static model, we concluded that immigration strengthens exports more than imports.
+In the dynamic model, the effect of immigration on exports remains positive, but the effect is weaker.
+Fifth, our empirical results contradict the theoretical hypothesis on the relationship between exports and immigration and this may contribute to the theoretical research.
+Sixth, some of the control variables, such as relative factor endowments and distance, are found to be statistically significant and the results are more robust with the introduction of these country-specific characteristics variables.
+Seventh, the paper introduces cultural ties (common culture) and neighborhood as proxies for trade transaction costs.
 The introduction of these control variables also improved the specification model.
 The results suggest that when immigrants to Portugal come from a Latin partner-country, the effects on trade are greater than they are in relation to those from other countries.
-Finally, our findings suggest that Portuguese export industries need not be afraid of a liberal immigration policy: both host and source countries can gain.
+Finally, our findings suggest that Portuguese export industries need not be afraid of a liberal immigration policy; both host and source countries can gain.
 Free trade and freedom of labour migration are not a zero sum game.
 What is of most relevance for immigration policy is the immigrants' skills.
+Hence, in future research, we must include the different levels of immigrants' skills as explanatory variables and analyses its impact on exports, imports and intra-industry trade by types.
+The consideration of age at entry, time in the home country, education, trans-migrant entrepreneurs and other information from micro data will also improve the empirical model specification and may explain the positive effect on exports.
+The analysis also may be extended to all European Union countries (EU27) in addition to the inclusion of immigrants arriving from less developed countries.
+However, despite the empirical results, the economic theory has much to say about the positive relationship between exports and immigration.